 Computes the Exposure-At-Default based on the standardized approach of CRR2 (SA-CCR).
 Apart from the standard version, the simplified version of SA-CCR has also been included, as well as the OEM methodology.
 Multiple trade types of all the five major asset classes are being supported including the 'Other' Exposure and, given the inheritance- based structure of the application, the addition of further trade types is straightforward.
 The application returns a list of trees per Counterparty and CSA after automatically separating the trades based on the Counterparty, the CSAs, the hedging sets, the netting sets and the risk factors.
 The basis and volatility transactions are also identified and treated in specific hedging sets whereby the corresponding penalty factors are applied.
 All the examples appearing on the regulatory papers (both for the margined and the un-margined workflow) have been implemented including the latest CRR2 developments.
-We have developed an implementation of this framework in R and you can browse through its documentation or download it from R Studio (it appears on the package list as SACCR) .
+The above mentioned features have been coded in the R programming language and you can browse through its documentation or download it from R Studio (it appears on the package list as SACCR) .

 Some of the features of the application: